tucaz/nhibernate.postgresql.json/README.md

 Install-Package nhibernate.postgresql.json
 ```

+## Compatibility

+This library has been tested with .NET Core 2.1 and NHibernate 5.x.

 # Configuration

 All this package does is offer an NHibernate custom type that you can use to handle json/jsonb PostgreSql data types.
 It relies on the configuration provided by NpgSql.Json.Net.